Disclosure: This post contains affiliate links that, at no additional cost to you, may earn me a small commission.

-Want German meat recipes that taste like your Oma made them?
+Want German meat recipes (fleisch rezepte) that taste like your Oma made them?
 The rouladen?
 The schnitzel?
 The sauerbraten?
 Only, you want them easy to make?
 That's what you'll find here.

-I love food as much as you do.
+I love German food as much as you do.
 I just don't love spending too much time in the kitchen.
 That's why you'll find lots of traditional German meat recipes here ... made in easier and modern ways.

 That's how I created flatladen.
 This rouladen alternative is just as delicious, but it's easy and inexpensive enough to use for weekday family meals.

-Re-creating a traditional recipe into one less expensive but just as tasty was the same principle that I used for Smoked Pork Chops (Kasseler) with Sauerkraut.
+Re-creating a traditional recipe into one less expensive but just as tasty was the same principle that I used for smoked pork chops (kasseler) with sauerkraut.

+The original version was almost impossible for us to have.
 Kasseler just wasn't readily available at our deli.
 But it had a special place in our memories.

 So, it took an unexpected visit to my German friend's house to learn her secret.
 AND, she let me share it with you!

-My instructions will teach you the basics of how to cook chicken, beef, pork, and other meats while at the same time turning out some great meals.
+My instructions will teach you the basics of how to cook chicken, beef, pork, and other meats, while at the same time turning out some great meals.

 Add some German side dishes, perhaps some dumplings, and red cabbage.
 Include a great German dessert.
 Hang the German flag.
 Put on some om-pa-pa music.
 HAVE FUN!